 The oppression, tyranny, and darkness that prevailed all over the globe will be replaced with justice, peace and equity.

-Also referred as: Mehdi, The Khalifah of Allah.
+Also referred to as: Mehdi, The Khalifah of Allah.

 See also: Dajjal, Signs, Qiyaamah